-Common IUCN National Status Status PS / PR 6 Criterion

-Name Status Status 1/ii 2/iii 3/iv 3 / iv 4 / i 5 / v

-(2022) density of tortoises within the Solar

-concludes that PV site is assessed as very low.

-the population

-size is "very Project AoI will not support

-low" and does populations that could trigger

-not exceed Criterion 1/ii.

-0.1 individuals /

-hectare
+Common IUCN National Status Status Status PS / PR 6 Criterion Name Name Status Statu 1 / ii 2 / iii 3 / iv 4 / i 5 / v Central Asian Tortoise VU VU Solar PV Site population does not exceed 0.31 individuals/hect are (Nazarov, 2022).
+Based on the results of the surveys and interviews with local residents, Nazarov suggests tortoises are very rare and that the habitats with the Solar PV site are unfavourable in terms of the supporting a sustainable population for this species.
+Therefore, the population density of tortoises within the Solar PV site is assessed as very low.
+2 / III - - Project AoI will not support populations that could trigger Criterion 1/ii.